quicwg/base-drafts/draft-ietf-quic-recovery.md

 a timeout in the Initial packet number space doubles the length of the timeout in the Handshake packet number space.

-The time length of a connection that is experiencing consecutive PTOs is limited by the endpoint's idle timeout.
+The total length of time over which consecutive probes are sent is limited by the idle timeout.

 The probe timer MUST NOT be set if the time threshold ({{time-threshold}}) loss detection timer is set.
 The time threshold loss detection timer is expected